Ffordd Pen Llech is the steepest road in the UK (28.6%)

 Tucked away on the northwestern part of the country, the street is totally paved.
-It’s one of the steepest, toughest and most spectacular climbs in the country.
-Located within the Snowdonia National Park, the road is so steep that vehicles have been banned from driving up some parts in a bid to avoid them getting stuck.
+It’s one of the steepest, toughest and most spectacular climbs in the country, hitting a 28.6% of maximum gradient.
+The road is so steep that vehicles were banned from driving up some parts in a bid to avoid them getting stuck.
 To avoid problems with vehicles meeting on the slope and being unable to restart, the northern half has been made a one-way street for the main descent.